Arizona Supreme Court Demands Police Change DUI Tactics

 Police: ‘Fair DUI’ flier Could Escalate Traffic Stops

 Some attorneys say there’s a legal loophole that drivers can use to get through traffic stops and not speak with officers.
-It’s called the Fair DUI Flyer and thanks to social media, it’s gone.
+It’s called the Fair DUI Flyer and thanks to social media, it’s gone viral.
 Click here to read the full story.

 Phoenix Veterans Court Serves as Model for Others

-Many veterans who come home after their deployment find transition to civilian life can be rife with isolation, anxiety and even post-traumatic stress.
+Many veterans who come home after their deployment find the transition to civilian life can be rife with isolation, anxiety and even post-traumatic stress.
 They may also find themselves on the wrong side of the law.
-Click here to read the full story.
-Some attorneys say there’s a legal loophole that drivers can use to get through traffic stops and not speak with officers.
-It’s called the Fair DUI Flyer and thanks to social media, it’s gone.
 Click here to read the full story.

 February 1, 2014: Problems with Arizona’s “Know Your Limit” Campaign